Optibus/playback/README.md

   pickle serialization is not enough.
 This needs to be an implementation of `InputInterceptionDataHandler` class
 * `capture_args` - If a list is given, it will annotate which arg indices and/or names should be captured as part of the intercepted key (invocation identification).
 If None, all args are captured
+* `run_intercepted_when_missing` - If no matching content is found on recording during playback, run the original intercepted method.
+This is useful when you want to use existing recording to play a code flow where this interception didn't exist

 When intercepting a static method, `static_intercept_input` should be used.